miztiik/serverless-api-authorizer/README.md

    Let us walk through each of the stacks,

    - **Stack: cognito-identity-provider**
+     In this scenario, Cognito’s User Pool is merely a placeholder, as we will have no users.
+The only user will be the app client.
      ![Miztiik Serverless API Authorization](images/miztiik_machine_to_machine_authorization_with_cognito_oauth2_identity_provider.png)
      This stack creates the following resources,

      - AWS Cognito Identity Pool to store identities
+     - Cognito domain - to host the OAuth2 endpoint, `/oauth2/token`
      - An app client.
 Our `content consumers` will be using this app client to access premium content
      - Resource Server with custom scopes for `read` and `write`
      - We will be using the `client_credentials` OAuth flow, as we our scenario fits the `machine-to-machine` communication